smit-dudhatra/node-concepts/express/req.get('host') vs req.host.md

   ```
 - **Details:**
   - Express parses the `Host` header and returns only the hostname, **excluding** the port.
+  - A property specifically for host information
   - If the `Host` header is `example.com:3000`, `req.host` will return `example.com`.
+  - May apply additional processing or normalization
+  - Convenience property provided by Express
+  - Can be affected by Express's 'trust proxy' setting
   - If the `X-Forwarded-Host` header is present (and Express is behind a proxy with `trust proxy` enabled), `req.host` may use its value instead.
+  - In some Express configurations, might exclude port information (though in your case it includes the port as shown in your output)

 ---